crums-io/crums-pub/docs/crum_guide.md

 block rate is expressed as the *exponent* this power of 2 takes (the `binExponent` in the server's JSON).

+The bin exponent (`binExponent`) expresses block time boundaries globally (no matter the timechain).
+Blocks in timechains at the same exponent begin and end at the same UTC boundaries (in millis); blocks in timechains at different bin exponents are aligned so that chunkier timechain block boundaries always align with finer timechain block boundaries.

 ### Block commit lag